 And don't forget your local sources of business information when you're researching your business plans, such as your Economic Development Centre, Chamber of Commerce, or Women's Enterprise Centre, or the business section of the local library.

-If your business is related to manufacturing when you're writing a business plan begin by determining the North American Industry Classification System (NAICS) of your particular industry, and the sector and sub-sector if applicable.
+If your business is related to manufacturing when you're writing a business plan begin by determining the NAICS of your particular industry, and the sector and sub-sector if applicable.
 It will make it easier for you to find statistical information relating to your industry.
 If your business is a service, begin with Industry Canada's service industry profiles.

 Refer to the list of questions earlier in this article on how to write a business plan as a research guide.
 Whenever you find a piece of information that you want: